KZKS01/Project-1/README.md

 Click [here](https://kzks01.github.io/Project-1/) to see the deployed app.

 ## Future Enhancements:
-* turning the pic into a next button
 * Drag and drop
+* copy the url
+* share to social media